 Both Donna and Rose even get twinkly golden eyes.

 Also both “Doomsday” and “Journey’s End” feature memorably heartbreaking and tragic departures of companions who do go on to still live normal and happy lives, but unfortunately the Doctor is unable to see them ever again.
-Both “Doomsday” and “Journey’s End” revolve around multiple universes being threatened too.
+Both “Doomsday” and “Journey’s End” also revolve around multiple universes being threatened too.

-Thus as you can see Davies’ Daleks were really beginning to run their course as effective as they may have been in the beginning.
+As you can see Davies’ Daleks were really beginning to run their course as effective as they may have been in the beginning.

 Restoring the Daleks to just being normal space conquerors again rather than long lost gods opened up the potential to do more with the Daleks.
 Now they could be featured in more low key stories like “Asylum of the Daleks” which is just a problem with Daleks on a far away planet rather than the fate of all of creation itself.